Misfits-Rebels-Outcasts/Nodef/README.md

     7. Merge            (2,6)
     8. Viewer           (7)

-Note - The brackets e.g. "(1)" is used to refer to the input node or image.
+Note - The brackets e.g. "(1)" refers to the input node or image.

-by Nodef - No definition or node definition.

 ## Digital Compositing Pipeline (node graph as a list)